nicoleissa/NYCTreesCSV/README.md

 # NYCTreesCSV
-> This Java program takes user input to compare birth dates of two given individuals.
-The main class is the Birthdays class; this class accepts user input for the names and birth dates of both individuals and compares the dates.
+> This Java program takes user input and prints the associated tree species and popularity in each NYC borough.
+The main class is the NYCStreetTrees class; this class accepts user input for the tree species.

 ## Table of Contents
 * [General Info](#general-information)